 If you’re flirting with the idea of introducing a rotating roster system, read on for our guide to what benefits the model could bring to your workplace.

 Balancing skill sets

-By staggering staff shifts, businesses can actively balance the skillsets of employees throughout their opening hours.
+Post-2020, many businesses have made the switch to staggered shifts to accommodate evolving COVID capacity requirements.
+There’s a further benefit to this – it can help businesses actively balance the skillsets of employees throughout their opening hours.
 Both experience and capacity can vary dramatically, which means rotating rosters are a bona fide way to ensure that performance remains high at all times.